 Premiums and rebates.
 Insurance companies must spend at least 80 percent of your premium dollars on medical services and programs rather than administrative costs.
 Companies that don't spend at least 80 percent must give a rebate to plan participants or the employer who paid the premiums.
 In addition, companies must justify any rate increase of 10 percent or more before the increase takes effect.

 Penalty amounts.
-The tax penalty for adults who don't have insurance in 2014 will be $95 for each adult or 1 percent of household income above the filing threshold, whichever is higher.
-In 2015, the penalty will increase to $325 or 2 percent of household income above the filing threshold; and in 2016, the penalty will be $695 or 2.5 percent of household income above the filing threshold.
+The tax penalty for adults who don't have insurance in 2015 will be $325 for each adult or 2 percent of household income above the filing threshold, whichever is higher.
+In 2016, the penalty will be $695 or 2.5 percent of household income above the filing threshold.
 After 2016, the penalty will be determined based on inflation.
 The penalty for children is 50 percent of the penalty for adults.
 The penalty for households paying the flat amount is capped at 300 percent of the penalty for a single adult.
 Overall, the penalty won't exceed the cost of buying a bronze-level plan through the marketplace.
 The amount owed will be adjusted to reflect the number of months without health insurance coverage.